deckarts/next-level-vim/md/next-level-vim.md

 set nocp
 ```

 Setting legacy compatibility mode to off might not seem like it's doing anything ([and in fact it might not be doing anything](http://vimdoc.sourceforge.net/htmldoc/starting.html#compatible-default)).
 Vim switches the mode off by implication when it encounters a `.vimrc` file.
 It may still be important to be explicit.
 The shorthand "nocp" is synonymous with  "nocompatible," which also works.
-There are many "[TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it)" conveniences you can learn to switch Vim preferences as you work.
+There are many "[timtowtdi](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it)" conveniences you can learn for switching preferences as you work.

-The notion of "modes" is very important to learn about, especially the difference between very distinct "Normal" and "Insert" modes.
-Confusing modes is what trips up most new users.
-Modes aren't unique to Vim, nor were they introduced by Vi.
+The notion of Vim's "modes" is very important to learn about, especially the difference between the very distinct "Normal" and "Insert" modes.
+Confusion about modes is what trips up most new users.
+Modes aren't unique to Vim nor were they introduced by Vi.
 Command mode is so old that it predates the invention of [copy and paste](https://www.npr.org/2020/02/22/808404858/remembering-the-pioneer-behind-your-computers-cut-copy-and-paste-functions) functionality in the 1970s.

 ### Important modes
 * Normal mode